Career Resources in Computer Science

 - The Association for the Advancement of Artificial Intelligence offers a job bank.

-- The Computing Reasearch Association offers job listings, workforce reports, internship and research opportunities, as well as information about graduate programs.
+- The Computing Research Association offers job listings, workforce reports, internship and research opportunities, as well as information about graduate programs.

 - The INFORMS Career Booklet has information on careers in Operations Research.